 The ADS Thesis Awards aim to promote excellence in Data Science and AI from students at the Bachelor and Master level in all Amsterdam-based knowledge institutes.
-The call for nominations will open soon.
-The deadline for nominations is 15th September 2020.

 We are looking for thesis nominations that present exciting and innovative work in the area of Data Science and/or AI research.
 We take a broad view of applicable research, including, but not limited to: